technicalnbfc/technicalnbfc.github.io/teams/mens.md

 Training/trials for all teams will commence on Wednesday 17 February from 7 pm onwards at Kedron AFL, Sixth Avenue Kedron and take place every Wednesday thereafter.

-Any interested players - send us a message via Facebook or contact Chris Tully via email on cvtully11@outlook.com.
+Any interested players - send us a message via Facebook or contact Chris Tully via email on <cvtully11@outlook.com>.
 </section>
     </div>
   </div>
 </div>

+{% include form.html %}